Cram (game show): April Fools' Day episode

-The 2003 April Fool's Day episode, as part of GSN's April Fools prank where hosts swap places, in which the original hosts appear as cameos, and play as contestants in Lingo for charity, was hosted by Marc Summers, the host of WinTuition, and featured Elwood in drag as Miss Pickwick.
+The 2003 April Fools' Day episode, as part of GSN's April Fools prank where hosts swap places, in which the original hosts appear as cameos, and play as contestants in Lingo for charity, was hosted by Marc Summers, the host of WinTuition, and featured Elwood in drag as Miss Pickwick.
 Elwood was also featured in the POV video during round 3, appearing to be running from a vehicle trying to run him down.

 Broadcast history

-GSN would air Cram in first run on Sunday nights, with reruns being shown sporadically through the networks time slot.
+GSN would air Cram in first run on Sunday nights, with reruns being shown sporadically through the network’s time slot.
 The show vanished off airplay for quite some time.
-As of 2020, Pluto TV, has episodes of the show, available for streaming.
+As of 2020, Pluto TV has episodes of the show available for streaming.